Vinyl flooring is easy to clean, but it doesn’t come with instructions. So many owners are left wondering how to clean it?

 There are multiple varieties of vinyl flooring, such as luxury and basic, but what are the main types?

-It’s also much simpler to clean vinyl planks since you can use nearly all products.
+It’s also much simpler to clean vinyl planks since you can use nearly any product.
 Plus, you don’t have to worry about water damage.
 For basic mopping, you can easily use vinegar and water or dish soap.

 Vinyl tiles are cut into squares of various sizes.
 They often resemble natural stone flooring but are a more affordable version.